tud-ise/wellbeing-study-explorer/README.md

 ## Run App locally

 You can also run the app locally.
 Checkout this repo and install the dependencies using `npm install`.
+Afterwards, you can run `npm run start` for a local development server which is updated whenever a file is modified.

-Afterwards you can run `ng serve` for a local development server which is updated whenever a file is modified.
+## Deployment

-For deploying the app, simply run `ng build wellbeing-study-explorer` or use the preconfigured script from `package.json`.
+To deploy the app, you need to build it first with `npm run build` or `npm run build-docs`.